Your collective agreement rights, financial issues & family concerns:

 - Keep a record of employees that have been exposed at work.

-What if I am concerned about my or others' mental health?
+What if I am concerned about my mental health or others' mental health?

 I am pregnant.
 What precautions should I take?